MinervaRose/d.deterrence/README.md

 * increase the variety of villains
 * give choice of gameplay music

 *Kind notice: as stated above this is a personal student project.
 I am neither providing the code, graphic assets, or distributing this project.
-Video trailer made with imovie, music by itunes, pixel artwork and fan art by me.
+Video trailer made whimsically with imovie, music by itunes, pixel artwork and fan art by me.